 - publicly funded midwives, such as those in a midwifery group practice at local hospitals or a health centre

-- 'shared maternity care' involving your GP and the midwives and doctors at a local hospital
+- 'shared maternity care' involving your doctor and the midwives and doctors at a local hospital

 - a private obstetrician